-This is the last year of the district-wide Desire2Learn contract.
-The District has assembled a Distance Learning Task Force to evaluate Desire2Learn and other Learning Management Systems.
+This is the last year of the district-wide Desire2Learn Learning Management Systems contract.
+The District has assembled a Distance Learning Task Force to evaluate Desire2Learn and other Learning Management Systems (LMS).
 This group will consider whether there is a more cost effective, competitive solution.
+Recently, instructors throughout the District participated in the evaluation and selection of a state-wide Learning Management System.
+The Distance Learning Task Force has made the recommendation for the District to migrate to the new Canvas state-wide LMS system.

-- Cost effective distance education delivery. - Informed decision-making about the types of products and features available.
+- Cost effective distance education delivery. - Informed decision-making about the types of products and features available. - Improved technical support for instructors and students.

 Resources: Faculty and staff time to review products.
-Staff time to work with the captioning grant.
+Significant IT staff time will be required for implementation and integration.

-Timeline: The review of LMS will be completed in 2013.
+Timeline: The migration to the Canvas state-wide LMS will be completed by the end of 2017.

-Document Imaging
+OnBase Document Imaging Expansion

-The Registration and Records and Financial Aid comply with Title 5 and other legal requirements for document retention.
-This involves archiving and retention of vast amounts of paper documents.
-There is a significant amount of physical storage space required in the college and district warehouses and in secure storage areas in various offices.
-Retrieving older documents is a time-consuming, inefficient process; one document can take an hour or more to retrieve.
-A document imaging solution would solve many of these issues.
+The offices of Admissions and Records and Financial Aid must comply with Title 5 and other legal requirements for document retention.
+This involved the archiving and retention of vast amounts of paper documents.
+There is a significant amount of physical storage space required in the College and District warehouses and in secure storage areas in various offices.
+Retrieving older documents was a time-consuming, inefficient process; one document can take an hour or more to retrieve.
+The OnBase document imaging solution has helped solve many of these issues and the campus is looking to expand the use of it to the Counseling department.